Electrical Installation Cost for Common and Affordable Upgrades

 - Service Disconnect/Distribution Breaker Panel assessments, clean ups and grounding (aka ‘Fuse Panel’)—great for rental properties, pre-purchase or newly purchased properties, and older electrical systems.
 About 1/4 of residential breaker panels I encounter have an error in grounding and/or bonding, and many more have other improper wiring.
 These problems remain invisible until a major short-circuit or lightning event occurs.
 Then, bare conductors may become overloaded, heat up and ignite fires, or expensive electronics may be subject to chronic or sudden voltage spikes they would not otherwise sustain.

-Electrical installation cost: Panel inspections or cleanups run from $35 (observe and report) to $250 depending on previous condition; installing a supplementary ground rod (grounding electrode) as required for new service installations is another $100.
+Electrical installation cost: Panel inspections or cleanups short of equipment replacement run from $45 (observe and report) to $250 depending on previous condition; installing a supplementary ground rod (grounding electrode) as required for new service installations is another $100.
 Whole-house surge suppression can be added to this service at reduced cost.

 - Swap out standard receptacles for GFCI’s.
 Ground Fault Circuit Interruption protects people from lethal current when the circuit or a plug-in device has a fault.
 Because house current flows more readily through a person who is grounded, GFCI protection is required where grounding is likely from contact with plumbing or non-insulating floors, such as anywhere near a sink, outdoors, and in unfinished basements.
 Unlike circuit breakers, which may take more than 10 seconds to open a fault (or never open), GFCI’s detect small but still lethal current leakages and open (turn off) the circuit in a fraction of one second, saving lives.

 - AFCI Protection for existing circuits.
-Required for all dwelling areas since 2010 in Philadelphia, Arc Fault Circuit Interrupters may be most useful for preventing fires when applied to old circuits: pre-existing wiring.
+Required for all new residential circuits since Jan.
+2015 in Philadelphia, Arc Fault Circuit Interrupters may actually be most useful for preventing fires when applied to old circuits: pre-existing wiring.
 The AFCI breaker costs $40 (vs. $5 for a comparable standard breaker).
-Note that the highly-sensitive electronics in these circuit breakers may reveal defects in extension cords or appliances (usually their cords), that have remained latent prior to AFCI installation.
-This can be inconvenient, at first, but identifying these defects before they spark a fire can only be good.
+Note that the highly-sensitive electronics in these circuit breakers may reveal defects in concealed wiring, plug-in extension cords or appliances (usually their cords), that have remained latent prior to AFCI installation.
+This can be inconvenient, at first, but identifying these defects before they spark a fire or shock an unsuspecting electrical installer or repair person can only be good.

 - Changing/replacing luminaires (lighting fixtures).
 Swap out an old fixture for something new.
 While I’m at it I can make sure the wiring is right (polarity is often reversed in old houses) and not heat-damaged, and correct anything I find; many times, original fixture locations have no wiring enclosure, and I will install this for fire safety and to support the new fixture safely.